Who’s ready to lead workplace transformation?

 To achieve this, HR professionals need to rethink things like communications, collaboration and team bonding.

-With Industry 4.0 in mind, McKinsey asked managers about skills gaps in their organisations.
+In one study, McKinsey asked managers about skills gaps in their organisations.
 Almost half said they already have a skills gap.
 Only 6 per cent expected to get through the next ten years without employee reskilling.

 The definition of workforce planning is to take uncertainty and change into account while forecasting the supply of skills required to meet the demands of delivering products and services.
 So, for Ausgrid, that probably included floods and bushfires, but not necessarily pandemics.
 Research by Forrester suggests that systemic risks like these will not only continue but are likely to increase.